Tim-B/cwlogs-s3/README.md

                                (e.g. INFO, DEBUG) (default: WARN)
     --error-output-format <s - The format to use when outputting errors (e.g. b
     >                          asic, advanced) (default: basic)
-    --help -h                - Show this messag
+    --help -h                - Show this message
 ```

 For example: